Last updated on May 3rd, 2023 at 09:39 am

 If you find a great set of plates at an amazing price, don’t pass on them just because they are kg plates!
 It will take a little bit of adjusting, but once you do, you’ll be fine.

-For folks who aren’t interested in used gear, but are instead interested in top of the line, elite level gear, kg will be your best option.
+For folks who aren’t interested in used gear but are instead interested in top-of-the-line, elite-level gear, kg will be your best option.

-This will usually only apply to competitive lifters as I mentioned before, but if you are a top of the line type of person, it may apply to you too.
+This will usually only apply to competitive lifters, as I mentioned before, but if you are a top-of-the-line type of person, it may apply to you, too.

 Reasons not to buy kg plates

-If you live in the US, and still aren’t sure after reading the pros of kilo plates, there are some disadvantages too.
+If you live in the US and still aren’t sure after reading the pros of kilo plates, there are some disadvantages, too.
 It’s actually for some of these reasons that I chose to go with lb plates.

 Conversion